aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-2/_index.md

 {{% alert color="primary" %}}

-This document describes changes to the Aspose.Cells API from version 8.0.1 to 8.0.2, that may be of interest to module/application developers.
+This document describes changes to the Aspose.Cells API from version 8.0.1 to 8.0.2, which may be of interest to module/application developers.
 It includes not only new and updated public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added TextDirection Property to Shape Class**
-The Shape class has exposed TextDirection property which can be used get or set the direction of the text flow for the Shape object.
-The TextDirection property can also be used to set the desired text direction for the comments in a spreadsheet as demonstrated below.
+The Shape class has exposed the **TextDirection** property which can be used to get or set the direction of the text flow for the Shape object.
+The **TextDirection** property can also be used to set the desired text direction for the comments in a spreadsheet as demonstrated below.

 **C#**

 {{< highlight csharp >}}
  //Instantiate a new Workbook

 var book = new Workbook();